gustavoesteban/formacion/cursos/docker-images/_coverpage.md

 # Docker <small>images</small>

-> Images are the basis of containers
+> Are the basis of containers

 - RUN
 - FROM